fsuhrau/gopretty/README.md

 # gopretty
-Go Pretty a small beautifier for XCode builds similar to xcpretty
+Go Pretty a small beautifier for XCode and Unity builds similar to xcpretty

 ## Requirements
-- Go 1.6+
+- Go 1.8+

 ## Installation
 ### form source